GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation: GNSS Initialization and Degeneration

 \subsubsection{No GNSS signal}

 In indoor or cluttered environments where GNSS signal is totally unavailable, the states related to global information, namely the yaw offset $ \psi $, receiver clock bias $ \mathbf{\delta t} $ and drift rate $ \dot{\delta t} $ are no longer observable.
 However, constraints from Eq.~\eqref{eq:dt_ddt_cost} and \eqref{eq:ddt_smooth_cost} are still kept during the optimization.
-The clock drift rate of low-cost receivers is quite stable as we found in the receiver stand-still analysis, thus the (near-)optimum clock drift rate is maintained by the constraint \eqref{eq:ddt_smooth_cost}.
-Similarly, the receiver bias is propagated by constraint \eqref{eq:dt_ddt_cost}, which in turn provides a good initial value when the GNSS signal is recaptured.
-This mechanism improves the stability of our fusion system when the GNSS signal is fickle and eliminates the need for re-initialization when signal is lost-and-recaptured.
+The clock drift rate of low-cost receivers is quite stable as we found in the receiver stand-still analysis, thus the (near-)optimum clock drift rate is maintained by the constraint from Eq.~\eqref{eq:ddt_smooth_cost}.
+Similarly, the receiver bias is propagated by the constraint from Eq.~\eqref{eq:dt_ddt_cost}, which in turn provides a good initial value when the GNSS signal is reacquired.
+This mechanism improves the stability of our fusion system when the GNSS signal is intermittent and eliminates the need for re-initialization when signal is lost-and-reacquired.